Risks associated with silica nanoparticles

 – Greek : Hellenic Petroleum SA

-A March 2015 ECHA document states thata possible underestimation of hazards cannot be ruled out based on the data provided by silica manufacturers, who are called upon to clarify their information.
-What is the current status of this case?
-This is not very clear.
+A March 2015 ECHA document states that a possible underestimation of hazards cannot be ruled out based on the data provided by silica manufacturers, who are called upon to clarify their information.
+The current status of this case is not very clear.

-Silica nanoparticles are likely to carry genotoxic agents on their surface which leads to aggravate their harmful effects on DNA8See Dussert F et al, Toxicity to RAW264.7 Macrophages of Silica Nanoparticles and the E551 Food Additive, in Combination with Genotoxic Agents, Nanomaterials, MDPI, 10 (7): 1418, 2020.
+Silica nanoparticles are likely to carry genotoxic agents on their surface which aggravate their harmful effects on DNA12See Dussert F et al, Toxicity to RAW264.7 Macrophages of Silica Nanoparticles and the E551 Food Additive, in Combination with Genotoxic Agents, Nanomaterials, MDPI, 10 (7): 1418, 2020.

 Aggregates should not necessarily be considered less toxic than primary particles

-In early 2020, the results of research conducted in Belgium were published showing that aggregates larger than 100 nm should not necessarily be considered less toxic than their nanoscale counterparts9Cf.
+In early 2020, the results of research conducted in Belgium showed that aggregates larger than 100 nm should not necessarily be considered less toxic than their nanoscale counterparts13Cf.
 Assessing the Toxicological Relevance of Nanomaterial Agglomerates and Aggregates Using Realistic Exposure In Vitro, Murugadoss S et al, Nanomaterials, 11, 1793, 2021 and Is aggregated synthetic amorphous silica toxicologically relevant, Murugadoss S et al, Particle and Fibre Toxicology, 17(1), 2020.

 Specific risks of silica for different applications